Fall Color is Here! Come See it!

 Go on a bear hunt … and more.
 Delta County provides a wonderful and diverse habitat for some of Michigan’s most exciting game species.
 Our bear, bird, deer and waterfowl populations give hunters the satisfaction of filling their tags and bags without having to travel to several destinations in the U.P.

 Paddling from sunrise to sunset.
 Whether you bring your kayak, canoe or stand up paddleboard or rent one while you are here, you will find miles of waters to explore on the Big and Little Bays de Noc, inland streams, rivers and lakes.
-It’s one of our favorite fall activities!
+It’s one of our favorite fall activities and so picturesque!

 Fayette Historic State Park, Garden